adbar/courlan/README.md

 - Identify specific pages based on language or text content
 - Pinpoint pages relevant for efficient link gathering

+On top of the filters, courlan provides the utilities a crawler needs around
-Additional utilities needed include URL storage, filtering, and deduplication.
+them: URL storage, deduplication, and download scheduling.

 ## Features